tairasoul/VAProxy.SpeedrunningUtils/README.md

 }
 ```

-splitBounds and splitCondition, once fulfilled, will send the command (or move on to the next split's conditions if not decalred).
+splitBounds and splitCondition, once fulfilled, will send the command (or move on to the next split's conditions if not declared).

 Command is the command to send.
 Do not put this key-value pair in if you don't want to send anything.